18 Sodapop Curtis Quotes With Page Numbers From The Outsiders

 “Sodapop isn’t afraid of him like everyone else and enjoys teasing him”

-Soda often finds himself mediating the conflicts between Darry and Ponyboy, a role that ultimately takes a heavy emotional toll.
+Soda often finds himself mediating the conflicts between Darry and Ponyboy, a role that takes a heavy emotional toll.

 The Peacemaker: Caught Between Brothers